 If you’re interested in generating a passive income with crypto, then you probably know something about farming and providing liquidity.
-Today, many DeFi platforms such as Uniswap, SushiSwap, and PancakeSwap allow anyone who wants to become a liquidity provider (LP) to place their crypto assets in liquidity pools and earn commissions for trading operations carried out on the platform, and in some cases receive rewards from the project.
+Today, many DeFi platforms such as Uniswap, SushiSwap, and PancakeSwap allow you to become a liquidity provider (LP) by placing your crypto assets in their liquidity pools and earning commissions for trading operations carried out on the platform.

-It’s easy to make money this way, but you’ll need to be aware of the risks of placing crypto in liquidity pools, namely the phenomenon of impermanent loss.
+It’s quite easy to make money this way, but you must be aware of the risks of investing in liquidity pools, and the most common risk is impermanent loss.

-How automated market maker (AMM) liquidity pools work, who LPs are, and what impermanent loss means
+How automated market maker (AMM) liquidity pools work

-In order for users of a given DeFi protocol based on an automated market maker (AMM) to be able to sell or buy coins and tokens at any time that is convenient for them, a liquidity pool – a form of cryptocurrency storage that allows you to quickly exchange one currency for another – is required.
+For users of a given DeFi protocol based on an automated market maker (AMM) to be able to sell or buy coins and tokens at any time that is convenient for them, a liquidity pool — a form of cryptocurrency storage that allows you to exchange one currency for another quickly — is required.